The Causes Of Senior Hunger In America

 Our research revealed seniors were more likely to be at risk of hunger if they were:

-For example, seniors age 80 and older were less likely to be food insecure compared to 60-64 year olds.
-That is, an 84 year old is over one-third less likely to be at-risk of hunger than a 64 year old.
+For example, seniors age 80 and older were less likely to be food insecure compared to seniors aged 60-64.
+That is, an 84-year-old senior is over one-third less likely to be at-risk of hunger than a 64-year-old senior.

 Households above 200 percent of the poverty line have nearly a 15 percentage point lower probability of being marginally food insecure than those living below the poverty line, a 6 percentage point lower probability of being food insecure, and a 2 percentage point lower probability of being very low food secure.

 Holding income and other factors constant, a high school graduate is 20 percent less likely to be at risk of hunger compared to a high school dropout, and a college graduate is 40 percent less likely.